A Simple Guide to Phosphoramidite Chemistry and How it Fits in Twist Bioscience's Commercial Engine

 - Silicon can also be aligned, patterned, and imaged with ease.

 - Finally, silicon conducts heat very well, enabling researchers to change the temperature quickly, accurately, and uniformly across the material’s surface.

 With our current commercial workflow in place, we are able to synthesize over one million oligonucleotides simultaneously, each with a unique sequence, meaning each can be synthesized for a different product.
 Typically, oligonucleotides are synthesized at Twist Bioscience on our proprietary silicon platform in a phosphoramidite reaction cycle as seen below:

-It’s important to note that silicon DNA synthesis technology and phosphoramidite chemistry are not inseparable.
-While phosphoramidite chemistry is the gold standard today, the properties of silicon mean that should another great breakthrough in DNA synthesis technology happen, we can easily adapt our robust commercial infrastructure to incorporate any proven technology that would improve speed, throughput and/or cost.
+It’s important to note that silicon DNA synthesis technology and phosphoramidite chemistry are not dependent on one another.
+While phosphoramidite chemistry is the gold standard today, the properties of silicon mean that should another great breakthrough in DNA synthesis technology happen, we can easily adapt our robust commercial infrastructure to incorporate any proven technology that would improve speed, throughput, and/or cost.